 Also try to avoid weekends if you do not want the crowd.

 Tenggerese houses which is unique to its kind, while take some time to understand the beautiful Tengger people.

 A Tenggerese Hindu temple known as The Poten that sits nearby Mount Bromo, looking both eerie and peaceful on the sea of sand.

 What to do

 Hike up Mount Penanjakan in time to catch the sunrise over Mount Bromo.
 It takes about 1-2 hours hike to the first vantage point.
-Sun rises at 5.30am, therefore usually you have to plan when to start hiking depending on your fitness level.
-Maps and information are readily and easily available at one of the many official locations.
-An extra tip is that you may want to hike earlier to avoid the crowd and get a good spot as you may find a lot of people crowding the vantage point to view the sun rising over Mount Bromo.
+The sun rises at 5.30 am, therefore, usually, you have to plan when to start hiking depending on your fitness level.
+Maps and information are readily and easily available at one of the many suitable locations.
+An extra tip is that you may want to hike earlier to avoid the crowd and get the right spot as you may find a lot of people crowding the vantage point to view the sun rising over Mount Bromo.
 If you have the time and energy, there is another less-crowded vantage point higher up with an unobstructed view of the sunrise.
 Find and scale the slope behind the shelter to get to the higher flat land.